ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
-- Sarah Gy with 30.0 points part of Frederiksborg Gymnasium [see their predictions](./pages/Sarah_Gy.html)
+- Simon Bo with 30.0 points part of Quantum and Laser Photonics DTU [see their predictions](./pages/Simon_Bo.html)

 # European Sperm Bank